Hispanic Studies

 The minor consists of five semester courses:

-- HISP 106b (Spanish for Written Communication through Contemporary Culture) or HISP 108a (Spanish for Heritage Speakers) are the first classes that might count toward the minor.
+- Advanced Spanish classes starting with HISP 105a (Oral Communication), HISP 106b (Spanish for Written Communication through Contemporary Culture), or HISP 108a (Spanish for Heritage Speakers).

-All students pursuing a Hispanic Studies minor will be assigned an advisor in the department.
-Students must declare the Hispanic Studies minor by the end of the first semester of the senior year.
+The Undergraduate Advising Head is the advisor for all minors.
+Students must declare the Hispanic Studies minor by the end of the first semester of their senior year.

 Requirements for the Major